Aman9000/riscv/README.md

 - IMEM and DMEM are given as modules in the test bench.
 You should not change them, but have to follow the read/write timing patterns from them.
 - `cpu_tb.v` is the top test bench - the interface for your CPU code must match this.

-## Details on the assignment

-You need to implement code for the `cpu` module, that will read in the instructions and execute them.
-For assignment 6 (branch) you can assume that the program counter (PC) always increments by 4 on each clock cycle.
-For the assignment involving branching, this cannot be assumed and you will have to implement the proper changes in PC.

 ### Test cases